Zirgan Side Effects

 Other dosage forms:

-Along with its needed effects, ganciclovir ophthalmic (the active ingredient contained in Zirgan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ganciclovir ophthalmic (the active ingredient contained in Zirgan) may cause unwanted side effects that require medical attention.

 Also, ganciclovir has been found to cause cancerous tumors in animals.
 Discuss these possible effects with your doctor.

-Check with your doctor as soon as possible if any of the following side effects occur while taking ganciclovir ophthalmic:More common—Usually occur within the first 2 months after the surgery
+If any of the following side effects occur while taking ganciclovir ophthalmic, check with your doctor or nurse as soon as possible:More common—Usually occur within the first 2 months after the surgery

 - Decrease in vision (severe)